How to get Great WordPress SEO with the Yoast SEO Plugin

 The readability tab is also quite important for obtaining great WordPress SEO.
 In simple terms, Readability is how well the article is written in your chosen language.
 How well the article flows, how well the sentences are structured, punctuation, etc.

-Most items within the Readability list are quite self-explanatory, but if like me you’re no wordsmith, you may require some extra help.
+Most items within the Readability Analysis results list are quite self-explanatory, but if like me you’re no wordsmith, you may require some extra help.

 Each item listed in the readability tab includes a blue underlined link that will take you to a page on the Yoast website where you can read more about that item and how to improve your readability score.